dhinogz/blog/content/_index.md

 # Hi, the name's David Hinojosa

-Currently on my last semester of Computer Science at [Tec de Monterrey](https://tec.mx/es).
-I like to [code](https://github.com/dhinogz), tinker with my [toolbox](https://neovim.io/), and design intelligent systems.
+I like to [code](https://github.com/dhinogz), tinker with my [toolbox](github.com/dhinogz/dotfiles), and design intelligent systems.
+I'm a Computer Science major, a Software Engineer at [Google](https://google.com), was a Technical Support Engineer at [Datadog](https://datadog.com).
 I also enjoy cooking, a nice hike in the mountains, and american football.